 2. Can nonrailroad work before retirement break a former railroad employee's current connection?

 Yes.
-Full or part-time work for a nonrailroad employer in the interval between the end of the last 30-month period including 12 months of railroad service and the month an employee’s annuity begins, or the month of death if earlier, can break a current connection, even where the earnings are minimal.
+Full or part-time work for a nonrailroad employer in the interval between the end of the last 30-month period including 12 months of railroad service and the month an employee’s annuity begins, or the month of death if earlier, can break a current connection, even with minimal earnings.

 Federal employment with the Department of Transportation, National Transportation Safety Board, Surface Transportation Board, National Mediation Board, Railroad Retirement Board, or Transportation Security Administration will not break a current connection.
 State employment with the Alaska Railroad, as long as that railroad remains an entity of the State of Alaska, will not break a current connection.
 Also, railroad service in Canada for a Canadian railroad will neither break nor preserve a current connection.

-If all of these requirements are met, an employee’s current connection may not be broken, even if the employee works in regular nonrailroad employment after the 30-month period and before retirement or death.
-This exception to the normal current connection requirement became effective October 1, 1981, but only for employees still living on that date who left the rail industry on or after October 1, 1975, or who were on leave of absence, on furlough, or absent due to injury on October 1, 1975.
+If all of these requirements are met, an employee may be considered to have a "deemed" current connection, even if the employee works in regular nonrailroad employment after the 30-month period and before retirement or death.
+This exception to the normal current connection requirement was established by amendments to the RRA and became effective October 1, 1981.
+It only covers employees still living on that date who left the rail industry on or after October 1, 1975, or who were on leave of absence, on furlough, or absent due to injury on October 1, 1975.

 An employee considering accepting a buy-out should also be aware that if he or she relinquishes job rights to accept the buy-out, the compensation cannot be used to credit additional service months beyond the month in which the employee severed his or her employment relation, regardless of whether payment is made in a lump sum or on a periodic basis.

 6. What if the buy-out agreement allows the employee to retain job rights and receive monthly payments until retirement age?